 The transition from a heated house to the chilly outdoors can be drastic, so we’d always recommend wrapping your dog up warm, no matter how long or short a walk you plan on having.

-If it’s snowing or particularly icy, it might be a good idea holding off the walk for a while, as this may irritate their paws and lead to discomfort along the way.
+If it’s snowing or particularly icy, it might be a good idea to hold off the walk for a while, as this may irritate their paws and lead to discomfort along the way.

-The weather is likely affecting you in the same way that it’s affect your dog, so you’ll want to make the same provisions for them as you do for yourself.
+The weather is likely affecting you in the same way that it’s affecting your dog, so you’ll want to make the same provisions for them as you do for yourself.

 Time Of Day

 The days in winter are particularly short, with daylight limited to around 8 hours per day.
 Consequently, you’re limited in terms of walking time, or will have to settle for a walk in the dark.